mohamedhamd32/mlops-zoomcamp/2025_heart_attack_mlops/README.md

    - Input your gmail username via `Username` and your app password set register in step 1 via `Password`
    - Set `SMPTServer` to `smtp.gmail.com`, `SMTP Type` to `SSL`, and `SMTP Port` to `465`
 3. Monitor dataset ad hoc (you can also create a schedule) by going to `Deyploments` again.
 Start a custom run of deployment `monitor-heart-attack-data-drift`.
 Set `recipient` to an email address you want to send the data drift alert to.

+here is example of generated report by evidently :

    <img width="2270" height="677" alt="image" src="https://github.com/user-attachments/assets/38509b2e-98f2-49c7-9556-6ddd530cf40a" />